COVID-19 knocks out Virginia-Virginia Tech football opener

+Virginia Tech Athletic Director Whit Babcock said the university is not releasing the specific number of positive player tests or number of players in isolation due to the school’s interpretation of the Family Educational Rights and Privacy Act, or FERPA.
+“I will just say it was a significant number where your chief medical officer says it is not safe to play,” Babcock said in a virtual news conference Saturday.

 The schools said this was a mutual agreement.
 No makeup date was announced for the game that had been set for Virginia Tech’s Lane Stadium.
-Virginia Tech also will not hold football practice for four days.
+Virginia Tech also will not hold football practice for four days so the team can do another two or three rounds of COVID-19 testing, according to Babcock.

 On its web page, Virginia Tech reported Friday it has had 219 positive tests for the coronavirus in the previous seven days, putting its total infections at 633 since testing began Aug.
 3. The numbers have risen steadily since students returned Aug.
 24.